CGCL-codes/XGCN_library/docs/source/index.rst

   :alt: xGCN on Xbox-100m dataset

 - A complete data pipeline for large graphs
-   XGCN covers a complete machine learning pipeline: from dataset making to model evaluation.
+   XGCN covers a complete machine learning pipeline: from raw dataset processing to model training and evaluation.
-   We provide APIs to efficiently process large graphs in CSR format.
+   We provide APIs to efficiently process large graphs.

 - Easy-to-use infrastructure
    XGCN is friendly to those who want to create new models.